balouf/balouf.github.io/docs/about_me.md

 In South of France, where I was born, it is common to use the prefix *Lou* to form nickname, like *El* in Spanish.

-For exemple, a good-looking person could be nicknamed *Lou Bèu*.
+For example, a good-looking person could be nicknamed *Lou Bèu*.

 My nickname from *Provence* is just *Lou Fab*, after my first name, and I wanted to use it in Github but I registered too late and someone else already took it.
-So I scrambled the letters and *balouf* came out!
+So I scrambled the letters, and *balouf* came out!

-### Technomage ?!?!?!
+### Technomage?!
+(What’s that?)

 I chose the job title *technomage* because it is much cooler than *Senior AI Research Scientist*.